nielskee/draft-articles/TechnicalHiringPart2.md

 the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless, stressful and counterproductive.

-Assessment of results should always be done by practicing developers who understand the type of good code you're looking for.
+Assessment of results should always be done by developers who understand the type of good code you're looking for.
 Arrive at a view of how the candidate did by looking at the code, not just the results.
 Review in pairs again, and discuss what you're seeing.
 Make allowances for nerves and pressure.